Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Conflict and Individualism

-The theory also explores the relationship between conflict and individualism, emphasizing how societal conflicts arise from the power struggle between individuals and groups with conflicting interests.
+The theory also explores the relationship between conflict and individualism, emphasising how societal conflicts arise from the power struggle between individuals and groups with conflicting interests.

 Individualism, with its focus on personal freedom and self-interest, contributes to this competitive environment, intensifying conflicts and perpetuating social inequality.